 “I would see sometimes as many as ten clients a day and over time I began to develop repetitive strain (tendinitis) in my arms and hands.
 I began to do more self massage to maintain my own level of strength and fitness.
 This worked for a while by using my free hand to massage the other arm but this method often aggravated my problems and after trying several different products I felt there was not a good massage tool available for specifically helping the hand, wrist, forearm and elbow.
 I tried many different prototypes and designs until I came up with the idea of using a lever (as in the mechanical advantage of a nutcracker) to easily amplify the pressure on the trigger points (sore areas) without using a lot of strength necessary from the free hand.

-There is a particular type of therapy that I used as a hands-on therapist that I use constantly and it is the most efficient method I have ever found to work to relieve tight muscles.
+There is a particular type of therapy that I used as a hands-on therapist that I use constantly and it is the most efficient method I have ever found to work to relieve tight muscles you can grow faster using the very best T-level boosters on the market.
 I built Armaid to specifically incorporate this therapy technique.
 To keep it simple, I call it “trigger point therapy” on our website.
 It is called different names depending if you are talking to an Occupational or Physical Therapist, Rolfing Therapist, Chiropractor, etc. I’ve heard it called Myofacial Release, Client Assisted Release, Active Release etc., but it is always the same technique of maintaining static pressure on a sore spot and then stretching the muscle under that pressure (see the “two therapies” video on our website).
 This releases the muscle fiber much more quickly and efficiently than cross-fiber technique or mere stroking (effluerage).
 It also has the added benefit of letting the sufferer discover which muscles and which range of motion is the culprit in their problem.”

 And on who is using Armaid and why climbers should think about using it: